ghiscoding/slickgrid-universal/README.md

 However, this project is built with a Vanilla Implementation (no associated to any framework) and that is what the UI will be tested with.
 The Vanilla bundle is also used in our SalesForce (with Lighning Web Component) hence the creation of this monorepo.

 The main packages structure is the following
-- `@slickgrid-universal/common` where are commonly used Services/Formatters/Editors/... are created
+- `@slickgrid-universal/common`: commonly used Formatters/Editors/Filters/Services/...
   - this can then be used by any Framework (Angular, Aurelia, Vanilla, ...)
-- `@slickgrid-universal/vanilla-bundle` is a vanilla implementation (no framework)
+- `@slickgrid-universal/vanilla-bundle`: a vanilla JS implementation (no framework)
 - `slickgrid-universal/vanilla-bundle-examples` standalone package for demo purposes and UI testing (not a public package)

 ### Installation